-Course in academic writing in English for doctoral students in mathematics, designed specifically for the work that students are expected to submit to the department.
+Course in academic writing in English for doctoral students in computer science, designed specifically for the work that students are expected to submit to the department.
 This may include research proposals, doctoral dissertations, and articles intended for publication.
 The course is designed to address issues relevant to these genres, and most assignments come from the students' own research and writing.
-The course focuses on linguistic, stylistic, and analytical challenges faced by students conducting research in mathematics.
+The course focuses on linguistic, stylistic, and analytical challenges faced by students conducting research in computer science.